FEBRUARY: SATURDAY GOAT CUDDLES!

 Please register for this free event by sending a PM on our Facebook page or texting Jen at 434-365-4277

-Our second annual adult (18+) Easter Egg Trail Hunt is happening at the farm on Saturday, March 30, 2024
+Our third annual Easter Egg Trail Hunt is happening at the farm on Saturday, April 18, 2025

 Hop along two miles of our farm trails and search for eggs and prizes along the way.
 You could win a weekend getaway camping on the farm at one of our established campsites, products from our farm store, such as our breakfast basket which includes a dozen Animal Welfare Approved eggs, local coffee, our AWA meats, local jams and biscuit mixes, items made from our sheep wool, camping gear, local made chocolate baskets, camp cookout baskets, local soap and beauty baskets.